ad-freiburg/sparqloscope/docs/setup.md

 For details on how to index a given dataset, please consult the documentation of the respective engine.

-*Note:* We were unable to generate an index for Wikidata Truthy using Apache Jena.

 ## 3. Generate the benchmark using Sparqloscope

 ### 3.1.
 Start QLever for benchmark generation